 Welcome, and welcome back!
 Whether you are new to the department or returning after the summer break, an exciting academic year lies ahead of you.
-We are well prepared to tackle the Covid 19 pandemic: All of our courses have moved online with the majority of them being taught synchronous to facilitate continued student-instructor and student-student interaction.
-We continue to offer you a rich selection of courses, and some of our extra-curricular activities will move online.
+Returning to the classroom from online teaching during the peak of the Covid19-pandemic, we continue to offer you a rich selection of courses, and some of our extra-curricular activities will move online.